samanthaming/not-fancy-voice-animate/README.md

 # Notes

-Here are the general steps to create your own Not Fancy Voice Command.
+Here are the general steps to create your own Not Fancy Voice Animate app.

-- Setup SpeechRecognization
-- Display Transcript
-- Respond to Command
-- Turn mic on/off
-- Keep listening

 ## 1. Setup SpeechRecognition